aakash5454/codex/README.md

 # codex
-The By Laws of code snippets
+The By Laws of code & snippets.
+My coding guildines & some resuable code.